 A property tax exemption excludes all or part of a property’s value from property taxation, ultimately resulting in lower property taxes.
 A “Partial” exemption excludes a part of the value from taxation and can exclude all of the value of a property from taxation if the exemption amount exceeds the market value (i.e. homestead exemption).
 An “Absolute” or “Total” exemption excludes the entire property from taxation (i.e. churches).

 General Residential Homestead Exemption

 To qualify, the property must be designed or adapted for human residence and the homeowner must own the property on January 1 of the year application is made.
 The person claiming the exemption must reside at the property on January 1 and cannot claim a homestead exemption on any other property.
 If more than one individual (not a married couple) owns the property, each separate individual must make application if they reside at the property.
 Exemptions are allocated according to percent of ownership interest the applicant has in the property.
-The exemption application must be completed, notarized and include a driver’s license or social security number and date-of-birth.

 Over-65 Homestead Exemption

 You may qualify for this exemption on the date you become age 65.
 You must submit proof of age.
 Acceptable proof includes a copy of the front side of your driver’s license or a copy of your birth certificate.
 If you qualify for the Over-65 Exemption, there is a property tax “ceiling” that automatically limits School taxes to the amount you paid in the year that you qualified for the homestead and Over-65 exemption.
 A County, City or Junior College may also limit taxes for the Over-65 Exemption if they adopt a tax ceiling.
 Tax ceiling amounts can increase if you add improvements to your home (i.e. adding a garage, room or pool).